dgollub/jobcan-bot/README.md

 ## How to run

+You will need to have the [Rust programming language](https://www.rust-lang.org/) installed (including Cargo).

 You will need to manually start ChromeDriver via `chromedriver --port=4444` in a different terminal window or tab.
 Then simply run `cargo run -- --config=<path-to-your-configuration-file>`.
 You can install chromedriver on macOS via `brew install chromedriver`.